uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 - **Attributing** characterizes the process of *deconstructing* in order to grasp a point of view, bias, or intent of a graph or essay.

 ## Evaluate
 The "Evaluate" category is described by forming judgements based on standards and criteria on a topic.
+The processes differ based on whether the are concerned with the internal or external consistency of, for example, a product.
+- **Checking**
 ## Create